Training robust and generalizable quantum models: Robustness of quantum models

-Regularizing the parameters $w_j$ encourages small norms of the data encoding and, thereby, small values of the Lipschitz bound $L_{\Theta}$.
-The hyperparameter $\lambda>0$ allows to trade off between the two objectives of a small training loss and robustness/generalization in the cost function.
-Note that the regularization does not involve the $\theta_j$'s since they do not influence the Lipschitz bound~\eqref{eq:thm_lipschitz}, an issue we will discuss in more detail later in the paper.
+Regularizing the parameters $w_j$ encourages small norms of the data encoding and, thereby, small values of the Lipschitz bound $L_{\Theta}$. \JB{We weight the parameter norms $\lVert w_j\rVert$ by $\lVert H_j\rVert$ due to their joint occurrence in~\eqref{eq:thm_lipschitz}.} The hyperparameter $\lambda>0$ allows for a trade off between the two objectives of a small training loss and robustness/generalization in the cost function.
+Note that the regularization does not involve the $\theta_j$'s since they do not influence the Lipschitz bound~\eqref{eq:thm_lipschitz}, an issue we discuss in more detail in Section~\ref{sec:trainable}.
 Moreover, we do not introduce an explicit dependence of the regularization on $\calM$ since we do not optimize over the observable in this paper.
 We note that penalty terms similar to the proposed regularization can be used for handling hard constraints in binary optimization via the quantum approximate optimization algorithm~\cite{farhi2014quantum,hadfield2017quantum}.
 Indeed, the above regularization can be interpreted as a penalty-based relaxation of the corresponding constrained training problem, i.e., of training a quantum model with Lipschitz bound below a specific value.

-We now evaluate our theoretical findings based on a 2D classification problem, which we call the \textit{circle classification problem}~\cite{ahmed2021pennylaneTutorial}: within a domain of $\mathcal{X} = [-1, +1] \times [-1, +1]$, a circle with radius $\sqrt{2 / \pi}$ is drawn, and all data points inside the circle are labeled with $y = +1$, whereas points outside are labeled with $y = -1$, see Figure~\ref*{exp:data} in the Supplementary Section~\ref{suppl:numerical}.
+We now evaluate our theoretical findings based on the circle classification problem from~\cite{ahmed2021pennylaneTutorial}: within a domain of $\mathcal{X} = [-1, +1] \times [-1, +1]$, a circle with radius $\sqrt{2 / \pi}$ is drawn, and all data points inside the circle are labeled with $y = +1$, whereas points outside are labeled with $y = -1$, see Appendix~\ref{app:numerical} (Figure~\ref{exp:data}).
 For the quantum model with trainable encoding, we use general SU(2) operators and encode $w_j^\top x + \theta_j$ into the first two rotation angles.
 We repeat this encoding for each of the considered $3$ qubits, followed by nearest neighbour entangling gates based on CNOTs.
 Such a layer is then repeated $3$ times.
 As observable, we use $\mathcal{M} = Z \otimes Z \otimes Z$.
-The resulting circuit is illustrated in Figure~\ref{fig:circuit_3qubits}.
+The resulting circuit is illustrated in Appendix~\ref{app:numerical} (Figure~\ref{fig:circuit_3qubits}).
+As norms in the regularized training problem~\eqref{eq:training_opt_loss_regularized}, we employ $2$-norms, but we note that exploring different choices is an interesting future direction. \JB{For example, regularization with non-squared norms (e.g., a $1$-norm) may enforce sparsity of the trained QML model and can, thereby, simplify its implementation on NISQ hardware.}